Patience-Fuglo/trading-engine/README.md

 ---

-# Portfolio Readiness
+# Setup and Testing

-This repository is prepared for portfolio/recruiter review with:
+The project includes:

-* Reproducible dependency setup via `requirements.txt` and `pyproject.toml`
+* Dependency management via `requirements.txt` and `pyproject.toml`
-* Assertion-based automated tests (`pytest`)
+* Automated tests with `pytest`
 * CI workflow on push and pull requests
-* Demonstration scripts for each major engine component
+* Example scripts demonstrating each engine component
-* Clear architecture documentation and module separation
+* Clear module documentation and separation of concerns

 ---